armanpannu0087/LinuxAssignment3/README.md

-# LinuxAssignment3
+# LinuxAssignment3 Part 2
 # Armandeep Pannu A01339822
-# Setting Up a Debian 12 Server on DigitalOcean
+# Setting Up a Debian 12 Server on DigitalOcean and Linking with Nginx

 This tutorial will guide you through the process of setting up a fresh Debian 12 server on DigitalOcean.
 We will create a new regular user, configure it for administrative tasks, and secure SSH access.
 Additionally, we'll install and configure Nginx to serve a sample website.